20130353/MachineLearning_code/rewrite_classifiers/README.md

 - LogisticRregression
 - SVM (with SVM model file and kernels file)
 - ID3
+- C4.5
-- CART decision tree
+- CART
 - ADAboost
 - Gradient Boosting Decision tree

 ## data
-  data is download from the scikit-learn.datasets package data name is breast cancer datset
+  data 1: breast cancer datset, which comes from the scikit-learn.datasets package
+  data 2: xigua data.csv, which is download from google.